 The previous goal established by NCDOT to reduce fatalities by 2.5% each year from 2008 onward have been mostly successful.
-However, as shown in the chart below, the actual state fatality numbers began falling After 2015 (the fatality rate has stayed low if you control for the NC population growth, but it is still slightly above the 2012 rate - see page 12 of the 2019 NC Traffic Crash Facts Report).
-Annual number of fatalities on North Carolina's roads versus the annual fatality goal of the NCDOT below.
+However, as shown in the chart below, the actual state fatality numbers began falling after 2015 (the fatality rate has stayed low if you control for the NC population growth, but it is still slightly above the 2012 rate - see page 12 of the 2020 NC Traffic Crash Facts Report).
+The graph below shows the annual number of fatalities on North Carolina's roads versus the annual fatality goal of the NCDOT.